TylerAuer/TylerAuer/README.md

-# Hi, I'm Tyler Auer
+<h1 align="center">Hi 👋, I'm Tyler Auer</h1>
+<h3 align="center">Former teacher turned full-stack developer</h3>

-I'm switching to software development after 12 years in education as a teacher coach and teacher of math, science, and technology to elementary, middle, and high school students.
+I'm transitioning to web development after 12 years in education as a teacher coach and teacher of math, science, and technology to elementary, middle, and high school students.

 I can build full-stack apps and love learning.
-I'm familiar with React, Express, JavaScript, Node, Postgres, Python, HTML, CSS, Sass and more!
-[Hire me](https://tylerauer.com/)!
+I know **JavaScript** and **React** best but have also built things with Express, Node, Postgres, Python, HTML, CSS, Sass and more! [**Hire me!**](https://tylerauer.com/)!

 ## Projects